elizavetaRa/FLASK_questionnaire/README.md

 # FLASK_questionnaire
-playing around with Python + Flask as a backend stack
+playing around with Python + Flask as a web stack

 https://flask-questionnaire.herokuapp.com/